SethDijkstra/docker-challenge-template/README.md

-# docker-challenge-template
-CHALLENGE ONE
+Docker Challenge Template
-Steps to Serve Static Pages with Docker and NGINX
+CHALLENGE ONE: Steps to Serve Static Pages with Docker and NGINX Step 1
-Step 1: Create an index.html file in the public folder within the challenge1 directory.
+Create an index.html file in the public folder within the challenge1 directory.
 This file displays my name and ID.

+Step 2
-Step 2: Create a Dockerfile in root directory of challenge1 folder.
+Create a Dockerfile in the root directory of the challenge1 folder.

+Step 3
-Step 3: Use the NGINX image from Docker Hub in the Dockerfile.
+Use the NGINX image from Docker Hub in the Dockerfile.

-(Put 'FROM nginx:alpine' in Dockerfile )
+Dockerfile
+Copy code
+FROM nginx:alpine
+Step 4

-Step 4: Copy the contents of the public folder to the directory where NGINX serves its pages.

-So add into the Dockerfile this code after completing step 3:
+Copy the contents of the public folder to the directory where NGINX serves its pages.
+Add into the Dockerfile this code after completing step 3:

+Dockerfile
+Copy code
-'COPY public /usr/share/nginx/html'
+COPY public /usr/share/nginx/html
+Step 5

-Step 5: Expose port 80 in the Dockerfile.
+Expose port 80 in the Dockerfile.
 Next in the Dockerfile add this code:

-'EXPOSE 80'
+Dockerfile
+Copy code
+EXPOSE 80
+Step 6

-Step 6: Start NGINX and keep it running in the foreground.
+Start NGINX and keep it running in the foreground.
 Lastly in the Dockerfile add this code:

+Dockerfile
+Copy code
-'CMD ["nginx", "-g", "daemon off;"]'
+CMD ["nginx", "-g", "daemon off;"]
+Step 7

-Step 7: Navigate to the folder directory in the terminal.
+Navigate to the folder directory in the terminal.

+Step 8
-Step 8: Build the Docker image with the following command:
+Build the Docker image with the following command (Replace 'webserver-image:v1' with whatever you want to name your image):

+bash
+Copy code
-'docker build -t webserver-image:v1 .'
-(Replace 'webserver-image:v1' with whatever you want to name your image)
+docker build -t webserver-image:v1 .
+Step 9

-Step 9: Run the image with the following command:
+Run the image with the following command (my-webserver is what I name my container):

+bash
+Copy code
-'docker run -d -p 8080:80 --name my-webserver webserver-image:v1' (my-webserver is what I name my container)
+docker run -d -p 8080:80 --name my-webserver webserver-image:v1 Step 10

-Step 10: Take screenshots of both the site being served and it running in Docker.
+Take screenshots of both the site being served and it running in Docker.
 Place screenshots in the folder directory.

-CHALLENGE TWO
-Steps to Containerize and Serve a NodeJS Application with Docker and NGINX Step 1: Start with the challenge2 folder, already containing package-lock.json, package.json, and server.js for our simple NodeJS application.
+CHALLENGE TWO: Steps to Containerize and Serve a NodeJS Application with Docker and NGINX Step 1
+Start with the challenge2 folder, already containing package-lock.json, package.json, and server.js for our simple NodeJS application.

+Step 2
-Step 2: Create a Dockerfile in the challenge2 directory to build our NodeJS application's Docker container.
+Create a Dockerfile in the challenge2 directory to build our NodeJS application's Docker container.
 Dockerfile should look like this:

+Dockerfile
+Copy code
-'FROM node:14
+FROM node:14

 WORKDIR /app